FAQ: Joining a Chapter

 Why should I join Delta Lambda Phi instead of some other social group?

 Delta Lambda Phi does not compete with other social organizations.
-The number of special-interest groups in the gay community is amazing, and Delta Lambda Phi supports the existence of them all.
+The number of special-interest groups in the LGBTQIA community is amazing, and Delta Lambda Phi supports the existence of them all.

-More to the point, Delta Lambda Phi fills a unique niche; it provides a place for gay men to have purposeful and dignified social, recreational, and service activities.
-The Fraternity was founded to allow gay men a place in which to form quality, lifelong friendships with other gay men—a place to find Brotherhood.
-While we agree other gay social groups are important, we believe it is hard to find friendships as strong as the ones our members create through Delta Lambda Phi.
+More to the point, Delta Lambda Phi fills a unique niche; it provides a place for all men to have purposeful and dignified social, recreational, and service activities.
+The Fraternity was founded to allow all men a place in which to form quality, lifelong friendships with other men—a place to find Brotherhood.
+While we agree other LGBTQIA social groups are important, we believe it is hard to find friendships as strong as the ones our members create through Delta Lambda Phi.

 How much does it cost to join?